 What we know about the intervention

 Redesigning Daily OccupationsTM (ReDO) programme is a 10-week group programme run by occupational therapists for women with anxiety.
-The programme has been shown to bring about improvements in mental health, self-esteem and perceived balance in daily activities for women with anxiety, stress and depression in Sweden
+The programme has been shown to bring about improvements in mental health, self-esteem and perceived balance in daily activities for women with anxiety, stress and depression in Sweden, and in a small pilot study in Galway in 2018.

 What we are not sure about